brianl2/BrCancer_LHL_final/README.md

 Perhaps this will be the next project to tackle!

 Note: requirements.txt may be incorrect
-All required modules are used in Notebook 2.3 Model Tuning, and can be found there.
+All required modules are used in Notebook 2.3 Model Tuning, and can be found [here]https://github.com/brianl2/BrCancer_LHL_final/blob/main/2.3%20Model%20Tuning.ipynb